FuelLabs/sway-applications/CONTRIBUTING.md

   - What funds can they deposit?
     - `Answer:` A user can deposit tokens: X, Y, Z because they have been vetted by the organization
   - How often can they deposit?
-    - `Answer:` A user can deposit as often as they like given that the no fault has been detected by the organization which resulted in deposits being paused
+    - `Answer:` A user can deposit as often as they like given that no fault has been detected by the organization which resulted in deposits being paused
   - When can they withdraw their funds?
     - `Answer:` There is a 24 lock up period after which the user can withdraw their deposit in full
 - A user can lend out a portion of their funds